leonbett/stalagmite/README.md

 ## Research paper

-STALAGMITE is detailed and evaluated in our research paper, which is currently under submission to TOSEM.
+STALAGMITE is detailed and evaluated in our TOSEM research paper.

 ## Reproducibility package